 - Dimensions: 4 x 6 x 7 inches

 This beehive feeder by Little Giant Farm & AG is constructed using sturdy and durable plastic.

-It is an entrance feeder which will absolutely fit directly onto your hives.
-It has a tray which extends to the hive making the feed more accessible to the bees while giving them space to come and go their hives.
+It is an entrance feeder that will absolutely fit directly onto your hives.
+It has a tray that extends to the hive making the feed more accessible to the bees while giving them space to come and go their hives.

 The jar can hold up to a maximum of one quart of sugar water or sugar syrup.

 If your bees need some help in feeding themselves, then you can always choose this beehive feeder by Little Giant Farm & AG.

 This is perfect for those who are looking for something easy to refill and something that does not need to disturb the hive.

 Many customers have praised it for its sturdy base and actually does everything it says it does.
 Once you buy this product, it will unquestionably take a long time before you even think of replacing it.